The Hypervolume Indicator Hessian Matrix: Analytical Expression, Computational Time Complexity, and Sparsity

-which is $m-2$-dimensional Lebesgue measure.
-This recursive computation is employed by sub-procedure \textsc{hvc-derivative} at line 9 of Alg.~\ref{alg:general}. \end{corollary} In all, we have elaborated the method to compute $\partial(\partial \HVY/\partial y_k^{(i)})/\partial \BF{y}^{(i)}$, which constitutes $d$ entries of column $ik$ in matrix $\BF{A}$.
+The last step above is obtained by applying Thm.~\ref{thm:partial-derivative-hv} again on the point set $Y'$, which involves projecting the objective points in $\R^{m-1}$ onto $\BF{e}_{p}^\perp$. \end{proof} In all, we have elaborated the method to compute $\partial(\partial \HVY/\partial y_k^{(i)})/\partial \BF{y}^{(i)}$, which constitutes $d$ entries of column $ik$ in matrix $\BF{A}$.
 We proceed to the computation of the remaining entries in the next sub-section.